[UPDATED OCTOBER 2023 after the latest ICF changes]

 There are various ways to obtain CCE hours.
 The ICF provides self-study courses on their platform, conferences and online webinars through ICF chapters worldwide, which often count towards CCE.

-Re-attending any part of an ACTP program can also contribute to your CCE requirements.
+Re-attending any part of a Level 1 or Level 2 (previously ACTP) program can also contribute to your CCE requirements.

 Does an ICF credential restrict you as a coach?